raiderrobert/drf-editable/README.md

-# drf-vue-editable
+# drf-editable

-A django app for integrating django rest framework into vue.js
+A django app for integrating django rest framework into js

 ## Install via pip